-Padding is a key component of button design on mobile, providing breathing space for the UI and gives clarity to your user, clarity on the hierarchy of information and navigational guidance as to where to click.
+Padding is a key component of button design on mobile, providing breathing space for the UI and giving clarity to your user, clarity on the hierarchy of information and navigational guidance as to where to click.

 Button shape on mobile design depends on your audience and brand, also keeping consistent with your desktop version.
 If you are using curved corners then you should continue as such on mobile but having in mind the padding and size factors needed.

-Typically, on mobile, it is easy for buttons to get lost and been hidden further down the page because of the smaller screen sizes.
+Typically, on mobile, it is easy for buttons to get lost and be hidden further down the page because of the smaller screen sizes.
 Therefore, it is important to have clear CTAs for users to see and click on instantly, without too much work to find them.

 What should you AVOID when Designing Buttons for your Website?

-Knowing how to design buttons and call-to-action is as important as knowing what not to do when designing.
+Knowing how to design buttons and call to action is as important as knowing what not to do when designing.
 If you avoid the following errors, then your website is likely to have a great chance of converting.
 Some common mistakes that web designers and web developers succumb to are:

 - No visual feedback